snekkenull/highlighter/README.md

 - git clone or download this repo to unextract the `dist` folder to local disk.

-- Chrome Browser, Open `chrome://extensions/`, Choose `Load Unpacked` and select the dist folder.
+- Chrome Browser, Open `chrome://extensions/`, Choose `Load Unpacked` and select the `dist` folder.

 ## Configuration

 1. After installing the extension, click the extension icon to access the settings page.
-2. Enter your OpenAI API Key.
+2. Enter your provider's API Key.
 3. Configure the following options:
    - API Base URL (Default: https://api.openai.com)
    - GPT Model (Default: gpt-3.5-turbo)